-Botox is one brand of botulinum toxin type A, a purified toxin produced by the bacterium, Clostridium botulinum.
-Another, similar brand used in our office is called Xeomin, a highly purified wrinkle relaxer that is free of impurities.
-They both work by blocking the release of a natural chemical called acetylcholine, which triggers the muscle contractions that create wrinkles.
+Botox is one brand of botulinum toxin type A. Another, similar brand used in our office is called Xeomin, a highly purified wrinkle relaxer that is free of impurities.
+They both work by blocking the release of a natural chemical, which triggers the muscle contractions that create wrinkles.
 When injected, it paralyzes muscles and temporarily prevents them from contracting.
 Within the next 3-5 days, the injected muscles begin to weaken, thereby diminishing or preventing wrinkles caused by the contracting muscles.

 Botox is commonly used to treat the following areas: